Ivan Lučić (footballer, born 1995): Bristol City

 On 27 July 2016, Lučić signed for Bristol City for an undisclosed fee, following a successful trial.
 Lučić made his Bristol City debut in a 2–1 EFL Cup win against Fulham on 21 September 2016, a game in which he saved a Cauley Woodrow penalty.

 Lučić had his contract at the club cancelled by mutual consent on 31 January 2018, making two appearances for the club.

 AaB (loan)

 Lučić was loaned out to Danish Superliga-side AaB on 28 January 2017 for the rest of the season.

 International career

 Born in Austria, Lučić is of Croatian descent.
 Lučić made his international debut for the Austria national youth football team in an under-16 match against Hungary at Bruck an der Leitha on 28 September 2010.
 His only under-17 team appearance came on 11 January 2011 against Portugal at Miróbriga.
 The first of four under-18 appearances was a match against the German under-17 team at Waldkraiburg on 14 April 2012.
-Lučić then debuted for the Austrian under-19 side against Northern Ireland at Vienna on 11 September 2013 and was subsequentially added to the squad for the 2014 UEFA European Under-19 Championship, where he played in two group stage matches against Hungary and Israel and in the semifinal against Germany.
+Lučić then debuted for the Austrian under-19 side against Northern Ireland at Vienna on 11 September 2013 and was subsequently added to the squad for the 2014 UEFA European Under-19 Championship, where he played in two group stage matches against Hungary and Israel and in the semifinal against Germany.